milovincent/tellbot/USAGE.md

 post comments in the same message as the command; this is discouraged and may change in the future.

-If a user has been away for a long time (_i.e._ more than a day), `@TellBot` does not deliver notifies immediately upon any message of the recipient (as some others do), but instead shows a notification, which advises to use this command.
+If a user has been away for a long time (_i.e._ more than two days), `@TellBot` does not deliver notifies immediately upon any message of the recipient (as some other bots do), but instead shows a notification, which advises to use this command.

 **Examples**